Fractional fundraising partnership for nonprofits

 Who this is for

-This partnership is often the best fit for organizations that:
+This partnership is often a fit for organizations that:

 • need fundraising leadership, not just task support

-• have fundraising activity underway but need more structure
+• have activity underway but need more structure

 • want more than strategy alone